hh2010/real_reviews/README.md

 inaccuracy and inconsistency in reviews.

-So as a **smart consumer**, what do you do when you have an important date coming up and need to choose between three trendy restaurants that are all rated 4.5 stars?
+So as a **smart consumer**, what do you do when you have an important date coming up and need to choose between several trendy restaurants that are all rated 4.5 stars?
 You [riffle](https://www.google.com/search?hl=en&q=riffle+definition) through reviews and try to pick out key features that are important to you.